-That to put some distance between Petitioner and his family and friends, it was again decided that Petitioner pack and move overnight, for the second time Petitioner fleeing Florida with his wife and children overnight.
+That to put some distance between Petitioner and his family and friends, it was again decided that Petitioner and his family pack and move overnight, for the second time Petitioner fleeing Florida with his wife and children overnight.

-That again, Shirley was blown apart, from the moment she heard Petitioner and family were leaving shortly and thought Petitioner needed and intervention or tough love and this too broke Petitioner and Candice’s hearts to see her so saddened again.
+That again, Shirley was blown apart, from the moment she heard Petitioner and family were leaving again with no notice and thought Petitioner needed and intervention or tough love and this too broke Petitioner and Candice’s hearts to see her so saddened again.

 That Simon from the instant of the Iviewit companies being blown apart upon discovering the IP thefts and the monies stolen from the companies as reported to Boca PD and the SEC initially, had been supporting Petitioner and his family financially monthly but it was decided that all ties, personal and financial to family should be cut and so it was for everyone’s safety.
 Simon again, immediately after the bombing, urged Petitioner and Candice to further lie to Shirley and keep the whole car bombing thing from reaching her if possible, as she was again ill and on chemotherapy and more and Petitioner complied as again it was too much for her.

-That Simon and Petitioner parted ways and staged a fight over this or that and he stated he was threw with Petitioner and vice versa, telling Shirley and others we got in a fight and we were leaving and parting ways.
-Again, Shirley was crushed and angered at Petitioner and Candice and hardly spoke with us for the next two years.
-Other friends and family members from Candice’s family aided Petitioner and his family as best they could during the ensuing years with houses, odd jobs, handouts and love.
+That Simon and Petitioner parted ways and staged a fight over this or that and he stated he was done with Petitioner to everyone and vice versa and told Shirley and others we got in a fight and we were parting ways.
+Again, Shirley was crushed and angered at Petitioner and Candice and hardly spoke with them for the next two years.
+Other friends and family members from Candice’s family aided Petitioner and his family from that point as best they could during the ensuing three years with houses, odd jobs, handouts and love.

 That Petitioner’s family moved to Red Bluff, California and moved in with Petitioner’s mother-in-law, a one wonderful, Ginger Stanger and her daughter Amanda Leavitt.
 Four adults and three children in a 500 square foot apartment, one bath, two bedrooms and a long wait to shower for the next the three years.

 That Petitioner severed financial ties with his father and his family immediately and went on public assistance, welfare and food stamps to survive.
 Not many jobs for persons being targeted by Car Bombs, not many friends will one keep, as Petitioner distanced himself not only from family but friends so as to expose no one to such wrath and danger to their families.
+Petitioner ceased talking with almost all of his friends that he spoke to regularly since childhood, all will attest such to this Court.

-That Petitioner has warned every lawyer that touching Iviewit would lead to assaults on their careers as Anderson exposes how this scheme works from inside the belly of the beast in her historic testimony in Federal court where she identifies “The Cleaner” and Attorneys at Law in the highest ethics posts at the leading courts and prosecutorial offices violating law and obstructing justice and blackballing lawyers and more.
-The very same people that control bar admissions then even target any insider Whistleblowers with severe retaliation, in Anderson’s case leading to physical assault by a Superior and then threats on a Federal Witness in her lawsuit, a one Nicole Corrado, Esq., yet another New York Supreme Court Supreme Court Disciplinary Attorney gone Whistleblower on her way to testify at Anderson’s trial.
+That Petitioner has warned every lawyer that touching Iviewit would lead to assaults on their careers as Anderson now exposes how this scheme to target honest Attorneys at Law works from inside the belly of the beast in her historic testimony in Federal court where she identifies “The Cleaner” and Attorneys at Law in the highest ethics posts at the leading courts and prosecutorial offices violating law and obstructing justice and blackballing lawyers and more.
+The very same people that control bar admissions then even target any insider Whistleblowers with severe retaliation, in Anderson’s case leading to physical assault by a Superior and then threats on a Federal Witness in her lawsuit against a one Nicole Corrado, Esq., yet another New York Supreme Court Supreme Court Disciplinary Attorney gone Whistleblower Hero on her way to testify at Anderson’s trial.
 Corrado has recently filed yet another Federal action in the Eastern District of New York, again involving the same crew operating in the courts.